Real-life cases, data encryption, and testimonials using RFID and NFC technology

-1. Decathlon – Sportswear and equipment with RFID tags
+1. Decathlon – Sports clothing and equipment with RFID tags

 Technology: UHF RFID